 What Is Babassu Oil?

 Given the number of oils available, it would be understandable if you have not heard of babassu oil.
-Babassu oil has gained widespread notoriety in recent years.
+Babassu oil has gained widespread recognition in recent years.

 The palm trees in Cerrado produce small nuts that look like a miniature coconut.
 When these nuts are harvested, oil can be extracted.
 This is babassu oil.